-Generally there must be an element of continuance and a one-off incident will not normally amount to a nuisance.
+Generally there must be an element of continuance (or frequent recurrence) and a one-off incident will not normally amount to a nuisance.
 Temporary or occasional interference involving little actual or potential harm will rarely constitute a nuisance.

 The statutory nuisance regime does not deal with harm to property; a statutory nuisance must affect someone's health, wellbeing and personal comfort - for example dust affecting cars would not be statutory nuisance, but the same dust in a person's eyes would be.

 Visual eyesores, overgrown gardens or accumulations of builder’s rubble cannot be a statutory nuisance.
 However, in certain circumstances these matters can be dealt with by the Anti-social Behaviour Crime and Policing Act 2014 where they are having a detrimental effect on the quality of life of those in the locality.

 The Council must take steps as are reasonably practicable to investigate a complaint of a nuisance listed in the Environmental Protection Act 1990, but has no duty to take legal action unless it is satisfied that a statutory nuisance exists.
 There are occasions when we do not witness the problem or do not have enough evidence to demonstrate that a nuisance exists.
 Section 82 of the Environmental Protection Act 1990 does allow you to take your own action against a nuisance by making a complaint directly to the magistrates’ court.
 More information on this is provided below.